emboiko/Ufd/readme.md

 Ufd still has several [boolean constructor parameters] options & behavioral tweaks in development that will optionally restrict / expand upon its behavior to match the context in which it is used.

 ## Why should I use Ufd?
-- No dependencies
 - It's easy
+- No external dependencies
 - Ufd doesn't care what kind of dialog it's serving as.
+You get to deal with any ambiguities in your own way.

 Want to select 3 directories and 2 files from the same dialog, and have their paths returned as a list?